 - Open Microsoft Store , select More in the upper right corner of your screen, and then choose Settings.

 - Under Purchase sign-in, turn off I want to buy without a password, for faster checkout.

 - Repeat these steps for each device you share.

 To help prevent unauthorized purchases from your console, you can set it to ask for the password every time you buy something.

-- Select System > Settings > Account > Sign-in, security & passkey.
+- Press the Xbox button on the controller to open the guide, then select System > Settings > Account > Sign-in, security & passkey.
 To help protect your account, you may be asked to enter your password.